Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

 };
 ```

-For our CallComposite we have some configuration to do for Click to Call.
+For our `CallComposite` we have some configuration to do for Click to Call.
 Depending on your use case we have a number of customizations that can change the user experience.
 This sample chooses to hide the local video tile, camera, and screen sharing controls if the user opts out of video for their call.
-Other customizations seen include in the `afterCreate` function defined in the snippet we auto join the call, this will bypass the configuration screen and drop the user into the call with their mic live.
-Just remove the call to `adapter.join(true)` and the configuration screen will show as normal.
-Next we will talk about how to get this screen the information once we have our CallComposite configured.
+We also in addition to these configurations on the `CallComposite` use the `afterCreate` function defined in the snippet we auto join the call.
+This will bypass the configuration screen and drop the user into the call with their mic live, as well will auto close the window when the call ends.
+Just remove the call to `adapter.join(true);` from the `afterCreate` function and the configuration screen will show as normal.
+Next we will talk about how to get this screen the information once we have our `CallComposite` configured.

 To do this, we will create some handlers to send post messages between the parent window and child window to signal that we want some information.
 See diagram: